 The purpose of PC/SC is to simplify the integration smart cards and the operating system.
+(ID TECH currently only supports PC/SC on Windows 2000 and Windows XP).
 It does this by creating a common application interface to smart cards.
 What that means is it makes the application independent of reader manufacturer.
 If one writes an application to access an ICC in one manufacturers reader then the same application should be able to access that card though any PC/SC smart card reader.
 PC/SC also makes the application somewhat independent of card manufacturer.
 PC/SC is not a full solution for a reader that includes features beyond smart cards.
 The insufficiencies of PC/SC v1.0 when using a hybrid reader include:

-- 1. No built-in support for Magnetic stripe reading - 2.
-No built-in support for card latching - 3.
-No built-in support for memory cards - 4.
+- 1. No built in support for Magnetic stripe reading - 2.
+No built in support for card latching - 3.
+No built in support for memory cards - 4.
 Requires a "seated" smart card for normal operation - 5.
 Access to reader only through the Personal Computer/Smart Card interface - 6.
 No support for SAM cards.